Some posts contain compensated links. Please read this disclaimer for more info.

 - Entertainment options in the recreational areas of the hotel, e.g., yoga on the beach

 - Two on-site restaurants.
-We ate at ‘The Spot,’ which offers an a la carte local menu of local food as well as authentic Asian dishes.
+We ate at ‘The Spot,’ which offers an a la carte local menu of local food and authentic Asian dishes.
 We enjoyed Serbian and Montenegrin wine – both exceptional – as well as a few sneaky cocktails

 - Plus, a large golf course is currently being built, which will be the first one in Montenegro